In one study, after a single dose of THC, all 2 patients saw a reduction in the amounts of tics they normally experienced.

 Ultimately, the researchers concluded: Our results provide more evidence that THC is effective and safe in the treatment of tics.

-With over 20 years of researching proving THC as an effective remedy for treatment-resistant TS, hopefully the 200,000 people suffering the illness begin to turn to the powerful plant, when traditional treatment methods fall short.
+With over 20 years of researching proving THC as an effective remedy for treatment-resistant TS, hopefully the 200,000 people suffering from the illness will begin to turn to the powerful plant when traditional treatment methods fall short.